 Just to be blunt: visitors don’t care about you.
 They care about how you can solve their problems.

-With all the companies vying for attention online, you can set yourself apart from the crowd by building a user-optimized website using the User-Centered Web Design (UCD) process.
+With all the companies vying for attention online, you can set yourself apart from the crowd by building a user-optimized website using the Growth-Driven Web Design (GDD) process.

 Reach Out to Your Current Customers